SergioOyaga/GeneticAlgorithmExamples/src/main/java/org/soyaga/examples/NQueenProblem/SimpleGAs/HashSets/README.md

   - RandomSelection: A Selection procedure in which each parent is chosen randomly.
   - HeuristicCrossover: A crossover that copies the whole genome of only one parent into the child.
 This makes the semi-heuristic a more heuristic process by removing the cross between individuals.
-- UnorderedSingleProbabilityMutPol: A MutationPolicy that applies mutation stored in HasSets and filters the probability of applying the mutation with a fixed probability.
+- UnorderedSingleProbabilityMutPol: A MutationPolicy that applies mutations stored in HasSets and filters the probability of applying the mutation with a fixed probability.
   - BoolGenDenialMutation: A mutation that consist on negating a Gen with its information in a boolean type.
 - FixedElitismPolicy: An ElitismPolicy that applies each iteration a fixed number of elitist individuals.
-- FixedNewbornPolicy: A newbornPolicy that applies each iteration a fixed number o newborn individuals.
+- FixedNewbornPolicy: A newbornPolicy that applies each iteration a fixed number of newborn individuals.
 - ChessGAInitializer: The Initializer previously defined.
   - ChessFeasibilityFunction: The FeasibilityFunction previously defined.
   - ChessObjectiveFunction: The ObjectiveFunction previously defined.